NamTTruong/PIC-16B-Project/README.md

 #### _Other requirements: (5 pts)_
-- [ ] There is no specifically required length for the proposal.
+- [ ] There is <ins>no specifically required length</ins> for the proposal.
 Generally speaking, I would expect a thoughtful proposal to require around 600-900 words.
 - [ ] The proposal is written in clear English prose.
 - [ ] The proposal is hosted on GitHub as the top-level README.md file in a repository.
 - [ ] You should submit a pdf file to Gradescope.
 All other formats are not accepted.